• Lifestyle

 A tour of the villas.
 The first visit is to the cultural centre of Villa Olmo, a magnificent 18th century villa also famous for its Italian garden, which offers the best view of Como overlooking its lake.
 The “Chilometro della Conoscenza”, running through 42 acres of centuries-old parks surrounded by water, takes us to Villa del Grumello and Villa Sucota, where we can explore greenhouses and lemon groves, and in spring enjoy the poetry walks of the “Festival Parolario”.
 The Art Nouveau Villa Bernasconi is worth a trip to Cernobbio.

 A lake to explore.
 Two ways to experience the world’s most famous lake; two ways of navigating it.
 By boat to one of the many destinations (Varenna, Menaggio, Bellagio, Tremezzo, Lenno).
-Or by seaplane: Como boasts the only European School, which also organises tourist flights.
+Or by seaplane: Como boasts a school, which also organizes tourist flights.
 The view is breathtaking, but the real thrill is landing on the water.

 From the Tempio Voltiano to the neoclassical villas, passing through the historic centre and the secrets of silk.
 A stroll in the city, and then one more step to take flight